UNSW-Redback-Racing/AV-NMP-Simulations/README.md

 Linux: https://carla.readthedocs.io/en/0.9.12/build_linux/
 Windows: https://carla.readthedocs.io/en/0.9.12/build_windows/

+Note: It would best to run this simulator with a decent GPU(at least 3GB)

 After installing, check whether it was installed correctly using one of the example scripts (such as manual_steering).

 We have provided you a .blend file to open in Blender and a .stl file if you want to use some other editor instead of Blender (however we do recommend Blender).